 - Grassland Management

 - What If & Planning for Profit

-As an example applicable to a dairy unit, it is possible to estimate the effect on the farm business of contracting-out the rearing of replacement heifers.
-It means that the costs associated with labour, feed, provision of housing and bedding will all be significantly reduced, but must account for the extra cost of paying the contract rearer.
+If we took the example of the farm business looking at changing from home-rearing heifers to contracting-out the rearing, we use the partial budget to look at the cost savings associated with labour, feed, provision of housing and bedding will all be significantly reduced, potential extra milk from the extra cows that can now be housed but must account for the extra cost of paying the contract rearer.

 By budgeting these savings and proposed costs, it is possible to assess whether the planned change is financially viable.
 Of course there may be other benefits of a change to the business that are not financially-related and these need to be taken into account, but the partial budget is the first consideration when assessing such changes.

 The partial budget should include the projected extra revenue, in the case of a capital investment, and this figure can be used to calculate payback time and expected Return on Investment.